Boyquotes/sqlite-for-godot/README.md

 		print(row)
 		row = stmt.next_row()

-	#Try an sql statement that should fail
+	#Try an SQL statement that should fail
 	print("Testing error handling...")
 	stmt = sql.compile_sql("SELECT * FROM log;")

 	if stmt != null:
-		print("The following statement should have failed to compile!")
+		print("The preceding statement should have failed to compile!")

 	print("Error message is '" + sql.get_last_error() + "'")
 ```